 To become a tour guide in New Orleans, the city requires people to “jump through several hoops.”
 One of those hoops is my Professional Tour Guiding class.
 The final exam serves as an equivalent to the city exam.
 One of my greatest joys is seeing my former students out on the streets sharing the city with visitors!
 For those not interested in becoming licensed tour guides, the courses are a great way to learn more about New Orleans in a fun, low-pressure environment.
 These courses are offered at Loyola University as non-credit courses.
 They meet once a week in the evening.

 Professional Tour Guiding: History of New Orleans.
 Whether you are preparing to take the New Orleans Tour Guide Permit exam or just want to learn more about your favorite city, this course has something for you.
 Gain skills in the tourism industry and knowledge about the City of New Orleans.
 Students participate in eleven (11) classroom sessions and two (2) field trips that are guided walking tours of the city.
 Classroom sessions consist of instructor lectures, guest speakers, and student presentations.
 Previous guest speakers have included representatives from the Tour Guides Association of Greater New Orleans, the New Orleans Convention and Visitors Bureau, the Lake Pontchartrain Basin Foundation, Stephen Ambrose Historical Tours, Gray Line Tours, New Orleans Tours, City Sightseeing New Orleans, and New Orleans Music Tours.
-Students also have the option to take the Tour Guide Permit exam for the City of New Orleans on the last night of class. $349.
-Class will begin in August, 2022.
-Find out more here.
+Students also have the option to take the Tour Guide Permit exam for the City of New Orleans on the last night of class. $415.
+Class will begin on March 8, 2023.
+Registration link is here.

 Professional Tour Guiding: Research and Story-Telling.
 This course is for new and seasoned tour guides, as well as anyone interested in research and storytelling techniques.
 You will learn techniques and resources to enhance your research and storytelling skills and build better tours.
 Class sessions will consist of lectures, workshops, and guest speaker presentations from research facilities such as The Historic New Orleans Collection, Louisiana Research Collection, New Orleans Public Library, Louisiana State Museum, and Amistad Research Center.
 You will choose at least one subject to investigate and give weekly reports in class as you hone your storytelling technique.
-The last class meeting is a field trip with guided walking tour. $195.
-Class will begin in August, 2022.
+The last class meeting is a field trip with guided walking tour. $250.
+Class will begin on May 24, 2023 and end on June 12.
+2023.
 Find out more here.